 Consumers are increasingly looking for ideas, finding the best products, and buying apparel and accessories on Google.
 Starting with our highest priority tips, test the following tactics to optimize your product data and drive results for your business.
 The right details can help qualify and attract the best users, and ultimately drive them to choose your product to purchase.

 Online consumers are looking for specific product information when they’re searching and considering apparel and accessories.
 Give them the information they need to make an informed decision by providing the correct product data.
 Get a snapshot of attribute requirements for apparel and accessories.

 Provide high-quality images

 - Use your highest resolution images.
-Be sure that you’re showing the best image possible whether someone is seeing your ad on a desktop, tablet, or mobile phone.
+Be sure that you’re showing the best image possible whether someone is seeing your ad or free listing on a desktop, tablet, or mobile phone.
 It's best to use a minimum image width of 1440px.
 An ideal aspect ratio is 9:11 (w:h) for vertical images and 4:3 (w:h) for horizontal images.
 Also, make sure to remove any resizing UTM parameters (e.g. http://thumbnail.google.com/imageurl.jpg?ex=400x400).